-Glazed Peach Fritter Bread: One of your favorite fritters in quick bread form.
-And made even better with vanilla beans and bourbon.
-Who needs a donut when you can have this.?
+This Glazed Peach Fritter Bread takes one of your favorite fritters and makes it into quick bread form.
+Made even better with vanilla beans and bourbon.

 For the last several years week in and week out one of my top 5 recipes of all time on this blog is my Salted Caramel Apple Fritter Bread.